Why have you chosen cost-plus pricing? You may have good reasons, but this single descision could be holding you back.

 Sublimotion

-Bold words maybe, but pricing is a powerful profit lever in the B2B toolbox.
-Use it well and your margins will grow; follow the herd and you can limit your growth.
-All too often I see B2B companies choosing the cost-plus model for fear of competition, or believing the market is controlling the price.
+Bold statements, but pricing is a strong profit tool in the B2B toolkit.
+Use it wisely, and your margins will increase; stick to the crowd, and your growth may be stunted.
+Too frequently, I notice B2B companies opting for the cost-plus model out of fear of competition or thinking the market sets the price.

 Business offerings vary of course – you may provide cloud-based services, business consulting or sell medical swabs.
 But while the product is different, the concept’s the same: to maximise your margins, you must think value, not cost.